MicroEJ/How-To/Multi-App-Security-Manager/README.md

 2. Add security manager to the kernel.

 Important notice,
-In order to ease the reader's understanding, the project from this HowTo in released in the final, working state one should obtain when following the instructions below.
+In order to ease the reader's understanding, the project from this HowTo is released in the final, working state one should obtain when following the instructions below.